ArduPilot/ardupilot_wiki/common/source/docs/common-thecubeorange-overview.rst

 -  2 sets of IMU are vibration-isolated mechanically, reducing the effect of frame vibration to state estimation
 -  IMUs are temperature-controlled by onboard heating resistors, allowing optimum working temperature of IMUs
 -  The entire flight management unit(FMU) and inertial management unit(IMU) are housed in a reatively small form factor (a cube).
 -  Fully Cubepilot carrierboard compatible, all inputs and outputs go through a 80-pin DF17 connector, allowing a plug-in solution for manufacturers of commercial systems.
-Manufacturers can design their own carrier boards to suite their specific needs now and in the future.
+Manufacturers can design their own carrier boards to suit their specific needs now and in the future.

 Specifications
 ==============